 That said, I’m not going to argue with the folks that say that the best improvement you can make to a car is tires.
 I’m not going to argue, because they are right.
 I just hate wasting money if my stock tires are like new.
 But, for performance the Michelin Pilot Super Sports are hard to beat.

 Stock tire size for the NC Mk3 MX-5 Miata is 205/45/R17 – For the Michelin Pilot Super Sport tires I would recommend 215/45/R17.
 Although, like I said above, 225/45/R17 is possible, but at that point you’ll end up with slightly more diameter.
 I also know that with further modifications (possible fender rolling) you could fit 235’s under there, but I wouldn’t take it that far.
 Most of the people going that wide are doing it for competitive purposes such as track or autocross.
 For a street NC Miata, Michelin Pilot Super Sport in 215/45/R17 would be ideal.
-Click the link below to order from Tire Buyer and have them delivered to you:
+Click the link below to order and have them delivered to you:

 That’s pretty much it.
 While there are an infinite number of things you can do to the NC Mazda MX-5 Miata, the things outlined in this article are what the folks at RallyWays and many of our friends consider to be the absolute necessity for MX-5 NC owners.
 Oftentimes people buy cars without doing enough research, if you’re all the way down here reading this feature you’re obviously not one of those people.